About the Fibonacci Average Forex Indicator

-The Fibonacci Average indicator for Metatrader 4 shows the most important Fibonacci retracement levels for multiple days on the Forex chart.
+The Fibonacci Average Indicator for MT4 displays the most important Fibonacci retracement levels over multiple days on the Forex chart.

 Free Download